jfromaniello/hono-openid-connect/README.md

 The middleware adds the following to the Hono context (`c.var`):

 - `c.var.oidc.isAuthenticated`: Boolean indicating if the user is authenticated
-- `c.var.oidc.user`: User information from ID token claims and UserInfo endpoint
-- `c.var.oidc.idToken`: Raw ID token
-- `c.var.oidc.accessToken`: Access token (if available)
-- `c.var.oidc.refreshToken`: Refresh token (if available)
 - `c.var.oidc.claims`: All claims from the ID token
+- `c.var.oidc.tokens`: The entire token exchange response:
+  - `c.var.oidc.tokens.id_token`: Raw ID token
+  - `c.var.oidc.tokens.access_token`: Access token (if available)
+  - `c.var.oidc.tokens.refresh_token`: Refresh token (if available)
+- `c.var.oidc.isExpired`: Boolean indicating if the access token is expired
+- `c.var.oidc.fetchUserInfo()`: Fetches user info from the UserInfo endpoint.
+- `c.var.oidc.refresh()`: Refreshes the access token using the refresh token (if available).
+- `c.var.oidcClient`: The openid-client authorization server configuration object.
+This is helpful if you need to invoke a method of the openid-client directly.

 ## License

-MIT
+MIT 2025 - José F. Romaniello